PALPU/mobile-flash-cards-final/README.md

 - 'yarn android' [will create the bundle]
 - 'yarn start' [starts the app]

+## APP Sections:

+The home page has two tabs:

+- ALL Decks [shows the list of all the decks with its important details]

+  - Deck [shows the deck detail and gives the options to add a new question and take the quiz]

+- New Deck [gives the option to add a new deck to the list of deck]

 ## Testing done on platforms:

 This project has been tested on the following platforms: